 User Executives are team leaders for the impacted user groups.
 Their support is critical to improve the chances for success of the change management effort.
 Without executive support from the user community, project success is at risk and user involvement in testing, training and rollout activities will be inconsistent.

 4. The Best Teams Deliver the Best Results: Project Team Management

-Successful projects have well staffed project teams working together.
+Successful projects have well-staffed project teams working together.
 The project scope document shows the functional areas impacted by the project and project plan creation has identified the steps required and the skill sets needed to complete the effort.
-Executive support increases the chances of top performers being made available for project efforts.

 Select the most talented people for the project team.
 Knowledge of existing company processes and tools makes internal candidates excellent team members.
 In addition, internal team members become project champions and change agents ensuring continued project success once completed.
 Be sure to help manage re-entry into the workplace for internal resources so their involvement does not negatively impact their career path.
 This helps to ensure a strong internal resource pool for future projects.

 External resources are also a great addition to the project team and can focus 100% on the project at hand and are not required to juggle other responsibilities.
 They are often well-versed in project management and team dynamics.
 A very specific skillset and expertise can be targeted externally that may not be available in the internal resource pool.

 Depending on the size, duration and complexity of the project, adding a full-time project manager may be warranted.
 The unencumbered focus on the project plan and deliverables helps to minimize the impact of competing priorities, improves the quality of project results and often benefits team chemistry.
 Keeping team morale high should be a focus of the project manager.
 Even a small budget for team lunches can go a long way toward getting maximum effort and production from the team.